 Chile does not fit the regression lines very well.
-Chile has much lower market liquidity than other rapidly growing economies.
+As noted, the predict growth rate (21.9%) is less than half of the actual growth rate experienced by Chile (4.2%).
+In terms of the specific relationship between growth and finance, Chile has much lower market liquidity than other rapidly growing economies.
 The other control variables included in the regression do not account for the disparity between low stock market liquidity and fast growth in Chile.
 Chile also has average bank development but has grown very rapidly.
 Again the other control variables included in the regression do not account the disparity between average bank development and superior growth.
-This may imply that (a) the growth process in Chile is fundamentally different from other countries so Chile should not be included in the analysis and the regression line should not be used to assess growth in Chile, (b) the regression omits key variables, (c) the regression is mis-specified along a different dimension, or (d) Chile will need to improve bank development and stock market liquidity substantially to continue to enjoy exceptional growth in the future.
+These results imply that (a) the growth process in Chile is fundamentally different from other countries so Chile should not be included in the analysis and the regression line should not be used to assess growth in Chile, (b) the regression omits key variables, (c) the regression is misspecified along a different dimension, or (d) Chile will need to improve bank development and stock market liquidity substantially to continue to enjoy exceptional growth in the future.
 We cannot unequivocally distinguish among these possibilities.
 Nevertheless, we do not know of convincing reasons for believing that Chile is fundamentally different.
 We do not believe omitted variables drive the results because we confirm the results using an assortment of control variables and after employing panel techniques that eliminate country-specific effects.
-While the estimated regression may be severely mis-specified along some important dimension, we get remarkably similar results when using crosscountry regressions over long-time horizons, and when using panel techniques over fiveyear intervals.
-Thus, there is circumstantial evidence that Chile will need to enhance financial sector performance to continue to enjoy the type of economic success it has experienced over the last few decades.
-Consequently, we turn our attention to tangible ways to improve banking sector performance.
+While the estimated regression may be severely mis-specified along some important dimension, we get remarkably similar results when using cross-country regressions over long-time horizons, and when using panel techniques over five-year intervals.
+While recognizing that we have not proven that Chile will need to enhance financial sector performance to continue to enjoy the type of economic success it has experienced over the last few decades, we turn our attention to policy mechanism for improving banking sector performance.